Examples

 When creating a node property existence constraint, a name can be provided.

-CREATE CONSTRAINT constraint_name
+CREATE CONSTRAINT author_name

-FOR (book:Book) REQUIRE book.isbn IS NOT NULL
+FOR (author:Author) REQUIRE author.name IS NOT NULL

 Handling existing constraints when creating a constraint